luispedro/talk-scientific-communication/talk.md

 ## Clearly signal when you end

+- Often, it is appropriate (even required) to acknowledge co-authors/funders/...
 - Make sure people know when you are done, do not trail off.
 - Some people say _I will take questions_, but let the chair do that (if there is one).